 The 5 C’s of Credit

 Credit can be understood through the 5 C’s of Credit: Character, Capacity, Capital, Collateral, and Conditions.

 - Character: The borrower’s credit reputation based on a credit score and employment verification.

-- Capacity: Capacity determines if the borrower will be able to comfortable pay their loan each month by using an income-to-debt ratio.
+- Capacity: Capacity determines if the borrower will be able to comfortably pay their loan each month by using an income-to-debt ratio.

 - Capital: How much of a down payment is made?
 The higher the down payment, the less likely the borrower will default on their loan.

 - Collateral: What other assets does the borrower have in his or her name?
 This can be used as security for the loan.